djbro5/09_Developer-Profile-Generator/README.md

 ## APPLICATION DESCRIPTION

-A command-line application that dynamically generates a PDF profile from a GitHub username.
+Developer Profile Generator is a command-line application that dynamically generates a PDF profile from a GitHub username.

 ### a) OPERATION

 1) From the Terminal/Console, using bash commands, enter node index.js to start the application.
 2) when asked, enter your GitHub username,
 3) next, select and enter your favourite colour,
-4) from this input information, an html and pdf profile with image of yourself is generated.
+4) from this input information, an html and generated pdf profile with image of yourself is generated and saved in application folder.

 ### b) DEVELOPMENT

 Technologies used:
-html - web document markup language
+* html - web document markup language
-JavaScript  - programming language inquirer - interactive command line user interface prompt Axios - promise based HTTP client for the browser and node.js npm - package manager for the JavaScript
+* JavaScript  - programming language
+* inquirer - interactive command line user interface prompt
+* Axios - promise based HTTP client for the browser and node.js
+* npm - package manager for the JavaScript
-Node - JavaScript runtime environment
+* Node - JavaScript runtime environment
-Google Maps - web mapping service
+* Google Maps - web mapping service
-JASON -  data-interchange format for storing and exchanging data GitHub - Git repository hosting service
+* JASON -  data-interchange format for storing and exchanging data

- ### c) FURTHER WORK

-Get app to produce html like testBed.html i.e., location, blog
+* GitHub - Git repository hosting service

+ScreenToGif, a record and make GIF/video Chrome extension app was used to record the required animated GIF demonstrating app functionality

 ## LICENSE